Understanding HFO-1234ze and HFA-152a: A Formulato...

 The following table compares critical parameters that influence formulation development decisions:

 These technical differences fundamentally shape development strategy, timeline, and risk profile.
-Our experience across multiple low-GWP formulation programmes demonstrates that propellant selection should occur during feasibility assessment, not after API synthesis or device selection.
+Our experience across multiple low-GWP formulation programmes demonstrates that propellant selection should be made during the feasibility assessment, not after API synthesis or device selection.
 The downstream implications of choosing the wrong propellant can add 12-18 months to development timelines.

 Formulation Challenges in Practice